-The remaining chapters are quite straightforward studies of how the mass media (e.g., The New York Times) and the more specialized media (e.g., Education Week) supported, failed to resist, neoliberal policies and programs in the United States such as No Child Left Behind, Race to the Top, Teach For America, the rise of charter schools and legislation that attacks education job security and tenure.
+The remaining chapters are quite straightforward studies of how the mass media (e.g., The New York Times) and the more specialized media (e.g., Education Week) supported and/or failed to resist neoliberal policies and programs in the United States such as No Child Left Behind, Race to the Top, Teach For America, the rise of charter schools and legislation that attacks education job security and tenure.
 Eric Haas’ study, on the role of think tanks and especially the Heritage Foundation, deserves special attention.
-Think tanks such as Heritage, Cato Institute, Manhattan Institute, American Enterprise Institute, and Hudson Institute play an important role in conducting research on education and are quite successful in getting their work and their scholars into the media, to the public, to Congress, to the White House, to government agencies, to universities, to businesses and corporations.
+Think tanks such as Heritage, Cato Institute, Manhattan Institute, American Enterprise Institute, and Hudson Institute play an important role in conducting research on education and are quite successful in getting their scholars and their scholars’ work into the media, to the public, to Congress, to the White House, to government agencies, to universities, to businesses and corporations.
 Haas’ original research on Heritage Foundation work revealed that while news items relating to education that referred to Heritage increased from one in 1970 to 159 in 2001, only four news items (2.5%) of the 159 included any criticism of Heritage.
-An extensive review of the literature leads Haas to the following conclusion: “news media unintentionally present conservative think tank works and spokesperson (sic) in a generous manner by omission of their clear political leanings and their emphasis on advocacy as well as by accepting the scientific descriptions think tank present (sic) of their work and spokespersons without verifying whether this is accurate “ (p.
-58).
+An extensive review of the literature leads Haas to the following conclusion: “news media unintentionally present conservative think tank works and spokesperson (sic) in a generous manner by omission of their clear political leanings and their emphasis on advocacy as well as by accepting the scientific descriptions think tank present (sic) of their work and spokespersons without verifying whether this is accurate” (p.
+58) It is not clear to me whether the media educational reporters are lazy or not in a position to evaluate the original work of think tank scholars.
+One recommendation I would make is to ensure that such reporters are better educated in the areas of educational research and policy.
+A second recommendation is that progressive think tanks and their financial supporters place greater emphasis on educational research.
+An important note for the reader involves the use of terminology.
+Haas, as well as a number of other contributors

-Haas, as well as a number of other contributors, refers to the broader term “conservative” rather than the narrower term “neoliberal.”
+, refers to the broader term “conservative” rather than the narrower term “neoliberal.”
 Not all conservative positions are neoliberal.
 The most prominent example is the “neoconservative” position that would place greater emphasis the role of government.

 The penultimate and the ultimate chapters address the issue of resistance to prevailing education policies.
 However, those who wish to resist the current social reality may be disappointed if they are searching for a specific program of action.
 The penultimate chapter explores the role of the radical 1960s and 1970s black grass-roots press (The Black Panther and Muhammed Speaks) in “… calling into question the white supremacist assumptions that pervaded conservative and liberal press alike” (p.
 193).
 The problem with the inclusion of this interesting historical piece is that the emphasis is on resistance to the narrative presented in mainstream white press and not on resistance to neoliberal education policies.
 Finally, Kuram Hussain and Mark Stern do not clearly distinguish among “white supremacist,” “conservative,” and “neoliberal” press and narratives.